 Use of Negative Space in Photo Composition

 You can also use the negative space technique.
-Here, the subjects will occupy less area of the frame.
+Here, the subject occupies less area of the frame.
 There will be more blank space which can be anywhere in the frame.

 This rule is mainly used to create minimalist photographs.
 People who are looking to capture pictures for banner and poster designs also use this technique.

-Here, the image of the bird, Chestnut-bellied Nuthatch is framed in such a way that there is a lot of negative space on the right-hand side.
+In this example, the image of the bird, Chestnut-bellied Nuthatch is framed so that there is a lot of negative space on the right-hand side.

 4. Fill the Frame Photography Composition